Deutsch: Schaukasten / Español: Vitrina / Português: Vitrine / Français: Vitrine / Italiano: Vetrina

 - Storytelling: A cohesive theme or narrative is often used to engage the audience emotionally.

-- Aesthetic Impact: Lighting, props, music, and venue design enhance the visual and sensory appeal.
+- Aesthetic Impact: Lighting, Props, music, and venue design enhance the visual and sensory Appeal.

 - Audience Interaction: Some showcases include interactive elements, such as live demonstrations, AR experiences, or influencer-led campaigns.